Solar lighting has made my yard a safer place to spend time, which is important to my family and me.

 - A load – Light Source (LED)

-Basically, Photovoltaic cells in the solar panels absorb sunlight during the day, charging the battery and lights the bulb at night.
+Photovoltaic cells in the solar panels absorb sunlight during the day, charging the battery and lighting the bulb at night.

 How to Choose an Outdoor Solar Light

 Regardless of the type of Outdoor Solar Light you Choose, there are basic requirements you should consider before making a purchase.

 Battery Power – Regarding battery power (mAH), the higher the mAH, the better the battery.
 You want to know how long your light will stay on after it gets dark or how long a full charge will last you.

 Brightness – Every manufacturer will tell you they have the brightest solar light.
 Check the lumens.
 Other than Solar String Lights, they should be listed.
 Point of Reference – 40 lumens = 400 watt light bulb.

 Your choice will depend on where you use the lights, but below are some general guidelines.

 - Motion sensor lights: 300-700 lumens

 LED Bulb – Most good outdoor solar lights use more efficient LED bulbs.
 These produce a bright white light so consider tinted glass or a cover.
 Larger bulbs and high-quality photovoltaic cells produce better light.